 As I mentioned, streaming services rely on your IP address to pinpoint your location.
 But that doesn’t have to be the case if you’re using a Virtual Private Network.

 A VPN is an internet security tool that redirects your internet traffic through a server in a country of your choosing.
 Once you’re connected, your data will appear to be coming from the server’s location, thus, you’ll be qualified as a current resident (virtually speaking).
 You then obtain an IP address in the region where the server is based.

-As a result, whatever service restricted to that territory will think that you’re within its broadcasting area, granting you full access in the process.
-It’s quite a simple task, actually.
-Here’s what you need to do:
+As a result, whatever service is restricted to that territory will think that you’re within its broadcasting area, granting you full access in the process.

-If Disney follows in Netflix’s footsteps, there are a couple of things you should look out for:
+If the channel follows in Netflix’s footsteps, there are a couple of things you should look out for:

-As seen above, I was able to unblock Disney Plus using ExpressVPN.
-Throughout the years, I’ve been using this VPN provider to get around all kinds of geo-restrictions.
+Despite failing with most VPNs, we managed to unblock Disney Plus using ExpressVPN.
 That’s not all; ExpressVPN is also capable of unblocking Netflix, while other premium services failed to fulfill the task (Hint: IPVanish).

 As for security, ExpressVPN shields your data with high-level protocols.
 The United States uses the same encryption to protect its sensitive online data as well.
 Privacy-wise, this provider respects its customers’ needs.
 It doesn’t keep any logs of your browsing activities.

 In addition, ExpressVPN has an automatic kill switch, which will terminate your internet connection if the VPN network took a sudden drop.